boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 ![CAD model of the car](report/assets/pictures/cad_car.png){#fig:cad_car}

-Through some simple non-formal tests, it was concluded that this design produced a car that drives around 6 km/h, is rigid enough to drive into walls multiple times and can withstand multiple drops from around 50 cm.
-These results prompted the group to stop the design process as most of the goals had been reached.
+Through some simple non-formal tests, it was concluded that this design produced a car that drives around 6 km/h.
+This result prompted the group to stop the design process as most of the goals had been reached.

 ### Comparing Design to Design Criteria
 This section compares the elements of the design criteria to the design of the vehicle in order to assert that the design complies with the criteria.